Cervical bone spurs

-Regardless of the region of the spine where they appear – lumbar, thoracic, or cervical – bone spurs are very common occurrences as you age.
-Also known as osteophytes, bone spurs are excess growths that your body produces in response to a number of factors, including aging, arthritis, disc degeneration, traumatic injury, poor posture, overuse, or other reasons.
-Bone spurs can occur elsewhere in the body, but the three regions of your spine — lumbar (lower), thoracic (middle), and cervical (neck) – are very common locations for bone spurs to develop.
-Interestingly, while many imagine bone “spurs” as sharp, pointy protrusions digging into nerves or other bones, they are actually smooth excess growths that by themselves do not cause any harm.
+Bone spurs in any region of the spine can be a common age-related occurrence.
+Also known as osteophytes, bone spurs are excess growths that your body produces in response to a number of factors, including aging, arthritis, disc degeneration, traumatic injury, poor posture or overuse.
+Bone spurs can occur elsewhere in the body, but the three regions of your spine — lumbar (lower), thoracic (middle) and cervical (upper) — are especially prone to developing bone spurs.
+This is because the spine has so many intricate, moving parts that also bear the weight of the upper body.

 - Weakness in the extremities